World News | Benedict XVI, First Pope to Resign in 600 Years, Dies at 95 | LatestLY

 In time, this group of arch-conservatives, whose complaints were amplified by sympathetic US-based conservative Catholic media, would become a key source of opposition to Francis who responded to what he said were threats of division by reimposing the restrictions on the old Latin Mass that Benedict had loosened.

-Like his predecessor John Paul, Benedict made reaching out to Jews a hallmark of his papacy.
+Like his predecessor, Benedict made reaching out to Jews a hallmark of his papacy.
 His first official act as pope was a letter to Rome's Jewish community and he became the second pope in history, after John Paul, to enter a synagogue.

 In his 2011 book, “Jesus of Nazareth”, Benedict made a sweeping exoneration of the Jewish people for the death of Christ, explaining biblically and theologically why there was no basis in Scripture for the argument that the Jewish people as a whole were responsible for Jesus' death.